 The Tobacco Industry agreed to marketing restrictions in the Master Settlement Agreement.
 That doesn’t mean they gutted their marketing budgets, took their toys, and went home.

 The tobacco industry spends 11 billion dollars each year marketing tobacco, and 85% of that total… 9.5 billion dollars… is spent directly in retail stores on point-of-purchase advertising and marketing.
 Why?
 Because no restrictions on this type of advertising were included in the Master Settlement Agreement.
 As always, Big Tobacco finds the loophole and exploits it.

-Now think about this: since 1,300,000 new teenagers start smoking every year, that means the tobacco industry is spending $8,500 dollars to recruit each new smoker, and $7,200 of that is spent to promote smoking in the retail outlets that our children visit on a regular basis!
+Now think about this: since 1,300,000 new teenagers start using nicotine products like electronic cigarettes and cigars every year, that means the tobacco industry is spending $8,500 dollars to recruit each new smoker, and $7,200 of that is spent to promote smoking in the retail outlets that our children visit on a regular basis!